agungTuanany/docker-mastery-complete-toolset/chapter-6-docker-compose-the-multi-container-tool/README.md

 ## Adding Image Building to Compose File

-This lecture is to be all about _adding image building_ into your `doker-compe.yaml` files so that it automatically ensure that you have an image ready to go when you run `docker-compose` command.
+This lecture is to be all about _adding image building_ into your `docker-compose.yaml` file so that it automatically ensure that you have an image ready to go when you run `docker-compose` command.
 Like other lectures in this section, you **really** need to have a good sense of Docker container and Docker image command line functionality.
 <br/>

 ![chapter-6.9.gif](./images/gif/chapter-6-9.gif "compose adding image building | create your own image with docker-compose")